mrrosser/Fortify-Demo/README.md

 - `HURDAT2_URL`, `FEMA_DA_FEATURE_URL`, or a narrowed NWIS bounding box if you have curated mirrors.

 When the key is set, the app transparently falls back to Firecrawl if direct NOAA/USGS/FEMA requests fail, keeping the map populated for client demos.
+If both live and Firecrawl calls fail (e.g., the NOAA text file is temporarily unavailable), the app drops back to the bundled `sample_data/hurdat2_sample.txt` so the demo still renders winds without breaking.
+The USGS connector behaves the same way, inserting the cached `sample_data/usgs_precip_sample.json` total if no active gauges respond.

 Open http://localhost:8501 in your browser.